kmehltretter82/frama-c-linux/README.md

 process per translation unit using exact Kbuild commands and records a machine-readable failure taxonomy.
 The initial pinned `x86_64` corpus improved from 1/21 to 21/21 unmodified Linux translation units reaching a typed AST;
-the follow-on DWC3 driver corpus now reaches 8/8, for 29/29 across both sets.
+the follow-on DWC3 driver corpus reaches 8/8, and a complete Open vSwitch `datapath.c` reaches 1/1, for 30/30 across all three sets.
 See [KERNEL.md](KERNEL.md#current-measured-status) for the reproducible command, scope, caveats, and next work.

+## Linux kernel checks

+The downstream `kernel-checks` plug-in begins the semantic-specialization layer.
+Its first rule uses Eva values to report only provable uses of encoded `ERR_PTR` values as object pointers, indirect call targets, or deallocator arguments.
+Focused tests cover 32-bit and 64-bit intervals and common kernel deallocators; a reduced replay of Linux fix `ee30dd2909d8` reports one violation before the fix and none after it.
+Enable it with `-kernel-checks`.
+See [the plug-in README](plugins/kernel_checks/README.md) for its guarantees and current whole-translation-unit limitations.

 ## Installation